-and m1).
-This is also the case for most of the Full- configurations of MBCs (respectively, Fig. 2f1, i1, 11) despite possible differences in intensities.
-Note that maps of correlation differences for $2d-R^2D^2$ (Fig. 2d1) and Full- $R^2D^2$ (Fig. 2f1) are identical.
-Indeed, for the inter-variable aspect, the 2dversion is nested within the Full- configuration (see Vrac, 2018), due to the use of the reordering technique in $R^2D^2$ .
-Also, for $R^2D^2$ , the choice of the reference dimension does not have any impact on results in the inter-variable context, as it only modifies the rank chronology of time series.
-As expected from previous explanations, the map for the Fullversion of MRec (Fig. 201) indicates a strong deterioration of the inter-variable correlation structure.
+- 315 As the univariate CDF-t method does not modify rank sequence of temperature and precipitation time series, it globally conserves both the rank correlation intensities and structures of the IPSL model for each region and does not provide any correction of this aspect (Fig. 2c1).
+By construction, clear improvements of the inter-variable correlation structure are provided by 2d-versions (Fig. 2d1, 2g1, 2j1 and 2m1).
+This is also the case for most of the Full-configurations of MBCs (respectively, Fig. 2f1, 2i1, 2l1) despite possible differences in intensities.
+Note that maps of correlation differences for 2d-R2D2 (Fig. 2d1) and Full- - 320 R^2D^2 (Fig. 2f1) are identical.
+Indeed, for the inter-variable aspect, 2d-version is nested within the Full-configuration (see Vrac, 2018), due to the use of the reordering technique in R^2D^2 .
+Also, for R^2D^2 , the choice of the reference dimension does not have any impact on results in the inter-variable context, as it only modifies the rank chronology of time series.
+As expected from previous explanations, the map for the Full-version of MRec (201) indicates a strong deterioration of the inter-variable correlation structure.
 It highlights again the inability of the method to work properly for France in this dimensional setting.
-Concerning Spatial- versions of MBCs (Fig. 2e1, h1, k1 and n1), as they adjust the whole simulated field of temperature and precipitation separately, they disregard inter-variable relationships.
+Concerning - 325 Spatial-versions of MBCs (Fig. 2e1, 2h1, 2k1 and 2n1), as they adjust the whole simulated field of temperature and precipitation separately, they disregard inter-variable relationships.
 It results in BC outputs with strongly weakened inter-variable correlations structures.

-Regarding Brittany, the same conclusions can be drawn for $R^2D^2$ and dOTC, for which spatial resolution does not affect the results of inter-variable properties adjustment.
-As noted previously, Full-MRec over Brittany provides more satisfactory results than those obtained over France, which are in line with those obtained for $R^2D^2$ and dOTC.
+Regarding Brittany, the same conclusions can be drawn for R^2D^2 and dOTC, for which spatial resolution does not affect the results of inter-variable properties adjustment.
+As noted previously, Full-MRec over Brittany provides more satisfactory results than those obtained over France, and are in line with those obtained for R^2D^2 and dOTC.
 However, for MBCn outputs, a degrading effect from 2d- (Fig. 2j2) to Full- (Fig. 2l2) is observed, in providing a corrected correlations' structure but with underestimated intensities in the high-dimensional context.